dnsimple/dnsimple-support/content/articles/domains-au.markdown

 If there is no existing priority claim, meaning no matching registrations in other third level domains we recommend registering a third level domain right away.

+Watch this support article and [our blog](https://blog.dnsimple.com/) as the implementation for this is underway.
+If you have any questions, [contact us](https://dnsimple.com/contact), and we'll be happy to help.

 ## Third level domain requirements

 ### General requirements